vstinner/misc/cpython/pep-core_dev_process.rst

 * Read the Python Developer Guide.

-This step is also a first milestone to measure the contrbutor involvment in the Python project, to later be able to estimate their "longterm commitement".
+This step is also the first milestone to measure the contributor involvement in the Python project, to later be able to estimate their "longterm commitment".

 Step 3: Getting a mentor